dev7a/ocelot/docs/upstream.md

 # Upstream Repository Integration

-This document describes how the Ocelot project integrates with its upstream base, the `open-telemetry/opentelemetry-lambda` repository.
+Ocelot builds upon the foundation provided by the upstream `open-telemetry/opentelemetry-lambda` repository.
+This document explains how Ocelot integrates with this upstream project, utilizing its source code and build system dynamically.
+The aim is to make it easier to create custom OpenTelemetry Collector versions for AWS Lambda without needing to maintain a separate fork of the upstream repository.
+Understanding this relationship is helpful for grasping how Ocelot works.
+For definitions of specific terms, the [Ocelot Glossary](./glossary.md) is a valuable resource.

-See [Architecture](./architecture.md) for the overall build process context.
+To see how this integration fits into the broader build system, please see the [Architecture](./architecture.md) document for the overall process context.

 ## Role of the Upstream Repository